sumaiyatalukdar/FUNZONE--QUIZ-WEB-APP/README.md

 - Open index.html in your browser.

 Feel free to update the repository link and make any changes to better suit your needs!
+Here, you can see my web-app - https://funzone-quiz-web-app.vercel.app/